nishanths/zoom.js/README.md

 ## Usage

 1. Link the zoom.js and zoom.css files to your site or application.
+You can either [download](https://github.com/nishanths/zoom.js/archive/master.zip) the files from GitHub or install via npm: `npm i @nishanths/zoom.js`.

   ```html
   <link href="css/zoom.css" rel="stylesheet">